-Introduction4 Appraisal against UK NSC Criteria9 1.
-The condition should be an important health problem9 2.
-The epidemiology and natural history of the condition, including development from latent to declared disease, should be adequately understood and there should be a detectable risk factor, disease marker, latent period or early symptomatic stage14 3.
+Screening for Group B Streptococcal infection in pregnancy1 Introduction5 Summary7 Appraisal against UK NSC Criteria11 1.
+The condition should be an important health problem 2.
+The epidemiology and natural history of the condition, including development from latent to declared disease, should be adequately understood and there should be a detectable risk factor, disease marker, latent period or early symptomatic stage 3.
 All the cost-effective primary prevention interventions should have been implemented as far as practicable 4.
-If the carriers of a mutation are identified as a result of screening the natural history of people with this status should be understood, including the psychological implications22 5.
-There should be a simple, safe, precise and validated screening test22 6.
-The distribution of test values in the target population should be known and a suitable cut-off level defined and agreed44 7.
-The test should be acceptable to the population44 8.
-There should be an agreed policy on the further diagnostic investigation of individuals with a positive test result and on the choices available to those individuals45 9.
-If the test is for mutations the criteria used to select the subset of mutations to be covered by screening, if all possible mutations are not being tested, should be clearly set out46 10.
-There should be an effective treatment or intervention for patients identified through early detection, with evidence of early treatment leading to better outcomes than late treatment46 11.
-There should be agreed evidence based policies covering which individuals should be offered treatment and the appropriate treatment to be offered 12.
-Clinical management of the condition and patient outcomes should be optimised in all health care providers prior to participation in a screening programme 13.
-There should be evidence from high quality Randomised Controlled Trials that the screening programme is effective in reducing mortality or morbidity.
+If the carriers of a mutation are identified as a result of screening the natural history of people with this status should be understood, including the psychological implications 24 5.
+There should be a simple, safe, precise and validated screening test 24 6.
+The distribution of test values in the target population should be known and a suitable cut-off level defined and agreed 7.
+The test should be acceptable to the population 8.
+There should be an agreed policy on the further diagnostic investigation of individuals with a positive test result and on the choices available to those individuals 9.
+If the test is for mutations the criteria used to select the subset of mutations to be covered by screening, if all possible mutations are not being tested, should be clearly set out 10.
+There should be an effective treatment or intervention for patients identified through early detection, with evidence of early treatment leading to better outcomes than late treatment 11.
+There should be agreed evidence based policies covering which individuals should be offered treatment and the appropriate treatment to be offered

+12. Clinical management of the condition and patient outcomes should be optimised in all hea th care providers prior to participation in a screening programme

+13. There should be evidence from high quality Randomised Controlled Trials that the screening programme is effective in reducing mortality or morbidity.
 Where screening is aimed solely at providing information to allow the person being screened to make an "informed choice" (eg. Down's syndrome, cystic fibrosis carrier screening), there must be evidence from high quality trials that the test accurately measures risk.
-The information that is provided about the test and its outcome must be of value and readily understood by the individual being screened 14.
-There should be evidence that the complete screening programme (test, diagnostic procedures, treatment/ intervention) is clinically, socially and ethically acceptable to health professionals and the public63
+The information that is provided about the test and its outcome must be of value and readily understood by the individual being screened